kavixiu/courseware-lms-content/contribution_guide/demo_video.md

 <br>

-### Step 4: Delete everything above your script.
-Submit a pull request to have your script pulled into the 'transcripts' folder here: https://github.com/puppetlabs/courseware-lms-content/tree/master/video/transcripts.
+### Step 4: Save your markdown file and submit a pull request to have it pulled into the video 'transcripts' folder here: https://github.com/puppetlabs/courseware-lms-content/tree/master/video/transcripts.

 <br>